Aimee Mann: Personal life

-According to the Ministry frontman Al Jourgensen, he and Mann had a brief "dysfunctional" romance in Boston in the 1970s or 1980s, which he said inspired "Voices Carry".
+According to the musician Al Jourgensen of the band Ministry, he and Mann had a brief "dysfunctional" romance in Boston in the 1970s or 1980s.
+Mann wrote "No More Crying" about their relationship.
+Mann had a two-year relationship with the singer-songwriter Jules Shear, and their breakup influenced the final 'Til Tuesday album, Everything's Different Now (1988).
 Mann dated the 'Til Tuesday drummer Michael Hausman; after they separated, they remained friends and Hausman became her manager.
+The actor and comedian Dave Foley said Mann wrote "Save Me" about him while they were in a relationship.

-In 1993, while Mann was recording her first solo album, Whatever, she met the songwriter Michael Penn, the brother of the actors Sean Penn and Chris Penn.
+In 1993, while Mann was recording Whatever, she met the songwriter Michael Penn, the brother of the actors Sean Penn and Chris Penn.
 They married in 1997 and live in Los Angeles.

-The success of the Magnolia soundtrack caused Mann stress, as she felt pressure to capitalize on it and tour heavily.
-In 2002, she entered the Sierra Tucson rehab center with anxiety and depression, and PTSD triggered by her kidnapping as a child.
-She also experienced intrusive thoughts resulting from an accident when the car of a drunk driver flipped her tour bus.
+Mann said about Penn: "He's really a top-rated songwriter for me, and thank God, because how sad is it if you were with another singer-songwriter and you're like, 'Yeah, whatever, it's not my kind of thing'?"

 In 2008, Mann said she had attended Al-Anon, a support group for the families and friends of alcoholics, to deal with the exhaustion she felt from trying to help addicts she knew.
-In 2020, Mann developed a nervous system disorder that gave her tinnitus, migraines, nausea and dizziness and prevented her from listening to music for a year.
+In 2020, she developed a nervous system disorder that gave her tinnitus, migraines, nausea and dizziness and prevented her from listening to music for a year.
 She believed the disorder was triggered by a combination of childhood trauma and the stress of the COVID-19 pandemic.
+Mann holds left-wing political views.